Trel725/KerasCustomLayers/README.md

 A set of custom keras layers for experimentation

 ## CustomPooling.py
-This file contains a class CustomPooling.
+This file contains a class UniPooling.
 This class implements pooling layer with easily customizable method of pooling.
 Tensorflow has only two built-in pooling methods, MAX and AVERAGE, while here